ZIYANGSONG2003/AI-Enhanced-WordPress-Development-Toolkit/Project Manager/Statement of work (SOW).md

 ![image](https://github.com/ZIYANGSONG2003/AI-Enhanced-WordPress-Development-Toolkit/assets/110000045/fc579cbe-2a80-4c3e-a5ae-58a74b513784)

-Statement of Work (SoW)
-Project title
-AI-Enhanced WordPress Development Toolkit: Simplifying Web Creation for All

-background
-As artificial intelligence (AI) technology revolutionizes software development, developers from all backgrounds can easily access it.
-Low-code/no-code platforms simplify app creation, while AI-driven customization, automated processes, and intelligent recommendations enhance efficiency and creativity.
-This project aims to create an AI-driven tool that utilizes natural language processing to simplify WordPress website development so that everyone can develop websites without technical limitations.

-Project purpose
-Develop an AI-powered WordPress tool that helps users easily select and configure plugins and components through natural language processing.
-Simplifies the web development process for all users, regardless of technical proficiency.
-Goals for this semester
-Requirements analysis and project planning

-Complete detailed analysis of project requirements, including user requirements research and technical feasibility studies.
-Develop detailed project plans and timelines.
-Technology prototype development

-Develop basic AI prototypes based on natural language understanding.
-Implement basic recommendation algorithms for WordPress plugins or components.
-User Interface (UI) Design and Development

-Design and implement user-friendly interfaces.
-Conduct internal usability and user experience testing.
-Preliminary integration testing

-Integrate natural language processing models and recommendation algorithms.
-Conduct preliminary testing to ensure system functionality and workflow.
-Documentation and progress reports

-Create comprehensive technical documentation and user manuals.
-Prepare progress reports summarizing work completed and future plans.
-Talent we are looking for
-Passionate Developer: Students who are interested in AI, machine learning, or natural language processing and are passionate about programming and WordPress development.
-Creative Designer: An individual with user interface design talents who can enhance the user experience of a product.
-Curious Learners: Students who are passionate about exploring AI, web development, and WordPress, regardless of their professional background.
-Required knowledge and skills
-Basic Python and JavaScript programming knowledge, understanding of web development, WordPress, React, Flask, preliminary AI/ML, API usage and AWS services.
-Necessary soft skills include teamwork, problem solving and adaptability. project status
-Under proposal

-contact information
-Email: u7466422@anu.edu.au
-Phone: 0455543047
-Client and team information
-Customer Type: Industry
-Project proposer: ZIYANG SONG
-Work location: Remote
-Team format: Team project
-What students will learn
-Technical skills: Full-stack web development, including front-end React and back-end Flask, AI/ML applications, API integration and using AWS services.
-Soft skills: teamwork, project management, innovative thinking, problem solving, self-learning ability and technical documentation writing.
+# Statement of Work (SoW)

+## Project Title: AI-Enhanced WordPress Development Toolkit

+**Prepared By:** [Your Name]
+**Date Prepared:** [Today's Date]
+**Project Start Date:** [Start Date]
+**Project End Date:** [End Date]

+---

+## Executive Summary

+The AI-Enhanced WordPress Development Toolkit aims to revolutionize web development by harnessing the power of Artificial Intelligence (AI).
+By integrating advanced AI technologies such as natural language processing, the project endeavors to provide a seamless and intuitive platform for users to select and configure WordPress plugins and components, irrespective of their technical background.
+The Toolkit simplifies app creation and offers AI-driven customization, automated processes, and intelligent recommendations, thereby enhancing the efficiency and creativity of the web development process.

+## Background

+With a legacy of innovation, the project builds on the following achievements:

+- Insights from a **Tencent Internship** have been crucial in shaping initial development concepts.
+- **Company Registration and Positioning** established a clear company identity.
+- A partnership with a **Low-code Platform** (Creatio) has been formed to leverage the benefits of simplified coding solutions.
+- **Team Formation** has brought together international talent, including the founder of WordPress and the former CEO of Sohu, reflecting the global ambition of the project.

+## Project Purpose

+The Toolkit is designed to democratize the web development process by enabling:

+- Effortless plugin and component selection via natural language.
+- A user-friendly interface that accommodates non-technical users.
+- An open platform for creativity and customization without the traditional barriers of coding.

+## Scope of Work

+### Requirements Analysis and Project Planning

+- Perform an exhaustive analysis of project requirements, including market research and technical studies.
+- Establish a detailed project plan with clear milestones and delivery timelines.

+### Technology Prototype Development

+- Develop an AI prototype focused on natural language understanding and integration into the WordPress ecosystem.
+- Craft a basic recommendation algorithm for selecting the most suitable WordPress plugins and themes.

+### User Interface (UI) Design and Development

+- Create an accessible and intuitive UI tailored for diverse user interaction.
+- Execute comprehensive usability tests to refine the user experience.

+### Preliminary Integration Testing

+- Integrate NLP models and recommendation algorithms within the WordPress framework.
+- Conduct initial testing phases to validate system functionality and user workflow.

+### Documentation and Progress Reports

+- Develop extensive technical documentation and user manuals to guide end-users.
+- Generate periodic progress reports detailing achievements and outlining future plans.

+## Overall Project Framework

+Refer to the attached diagram for a visual representation of the overall project architecture:

+- WordPress platform connects via REST API to a browser interface.
+- NGINX serves as the reverse proxy, directing requests to the AWS server.
+- The AWS server hosts the React frontend, which includes a Fetch function for dynamic data retrieval.
+- Flask, coupled with Gunicorn, manages backend operations and connects to OpenAI services for AI processing.

+## Deliverables

+1. A functional AI-powered WordPress Toolkit prototype.
+2. User guides and technical documentation.
+3. Internal testing and progress reports.

+## Acceptance Criteria

+Successful integration of AI capabilities within the WordPress platform, a user-friendly interface, and positive feedback from initial user testing will constitute acceptance of the deliverables.

+---

+*For further details or clarifications on this Statement of Work, please contact [Contact Information].*